The Committee Letter Application for the 2015 application cycle IS COMING SOON!!!

 You must submit your application for a committee letter before the March 15 deadline.

-- The minimum required number of recommendations and evaluations needed to qualify for the Committee Letter MUST be in your file by April 15th, 2014.
+- The minimum required number of recommendations and evaluations needed to qualify for the Committee Letter (8 total as described above) MUST be in your file by April 15th, 2014.
 If your file is not complete by that date, you will NOT qualify for a Committee letter.

-- All additional letters or evaluations, beyond those needed to meet the minimum specified qualifications, MUST be received by the Pre-Health Advising Office no later than June 15, 2014.
+- All additional letters or evaluations, beyond the 8 documents needed to meet the minimum specified qualifications, MUST be received by the Pre-Health Advising Office no later than June 15, 2014.
 If you are taking classes during the spring and plan to request letters or evaluations from your instructors, or if you are participating in clinical, research or volunteer experiences for which you hope to receive a letter, all of these documents must be submitted by the June 15 due date.
-Any documents received after that date will NOT be included in the Committee Letter.
+Any documents received after that date will NOT be included in the Committee Letter or Letter Packet.

 - MCAT, DAT or GRE scores are NOT required by the June 15 deadline.
-However, these scores must be released or submitted to the Pre-Health Office BEFORE completed Committee letters will be uploaded. it is very strongly recommended that all applicants complete the MCAT, DAT or GRE no later than mid July of the year in which they plan to apply to medical, dental or veterinary school.
+However, these scores must be released or submitted to the Pre-Health Office BEFORE completed Committee Letters or Letter Packets will be uploaded. it is very strongly recommended that all applicants complete the MCAT, DAT or GRE no later than mid July of the year in which they plan to apply to medical, dental or veterinary school.
 Later test dates can significantly decrease an applicant's competitiveness and potential for acceptance.

-The Pre-Health Advising Office team will review your application to determine your eligibility for receiving a committee letter and will issue a formal approval.
+The Pre-Health Advising Office team will review your application to determine your eligibility for receiving a Committee Letter or Letter Packet and will issue a formal approval.
 The approval process is expected to take up to 4 to 6 weeks after the March 15 deadline for the Committee Letter application.
 Candidates who do not qualify for the Committee Letter will be informed if they have sufficient documentation to be eligible for a Letter Packet.

 Once you have been approved for a Committee Letter, you will be directed to set up an interview with a member of the Committee, who is pre-assigned to develop your committee letter.Please allow 6-8 weeks from the time of approval of your application to completion of your letter request.